Vojtěch Machek

-Vojtěch Machek (born 28 February 1990) is a Czech professional footballer who plays FK Ostrov.
+Vojtěch Machek (born 28 February 1990) is a Czech professional footballer who plays for FK Ostrov.

 Career

-Born in Ostrov, Machek began his career in the youth team of Sparta Prague before moving to Feyenoord, and made his professional debut on loan at Excelsior during the 2009-10 season.
+Born in Ostrava, Machek began his career in the youth team of Sparta Prague before moving to Feyenoord, and made his professional debut on loan at Excelsior during the 2009–10 season.
 The defender played during the 2010/2011 season six games for Helmond Sport.

-After a spell at German club SV Poppenreuth in the 2020-21 season, Machek returned to the Czech Republic and joined FK Ostrov in the summer 2021.
+After a spell at German club SV Poppenreuth in the 2020–21 season, Machek returned to the Czech Republic and joined FK Ostrov in the summer 2021.